TheFox/i8086emu/README.md

 The project outlines as described in my blog post about [Open Source Software Collaboration](https://blog.fox21.at/2019/02/21/open-source-software-collaboration.html).

 - The main purpose of this software is to emulate the Intel 8086 CPU using pure PHP.
+- The features should not go beyond Intel's features and functions.
+So the features of this software are limited to those of the Intel 8086 CPU.
 - This list is open.
 Feel free to request features.

 ## Compile the BIOS